 - You will always receive a return receipt message from the ombudsman.
 Not all complaints can or will be investigated.
 Some are forwarded directly to the relevant broadcaster.
 If the ombudsman examines your complaint, you will be notified.

-- There are time limits broadcaster and ombudsman have to adhere to.
+- There is a time limit to submitting a complaint with the ombudsman.
+And there are time limits for handling of a complaint to which broadcaster and ombudsman have to adhere to.
 You can find these in the comprehensive complaints procedure.
 If an investigation takes longer than the maximum allocated time frame, the ombudsman will let you know.

 - Rulings and investigations by the ombudsman can be published on the website.
 You as a complainant and the program or reporter will be notified by e-mail.